 - Substantial deal-making within the industry, including mergers, acquisitions, and funding rounds

-- The potential for cross-organizational collaboration through formation of Cord Blood Industry Associations (occurring in within U.S. and South America)
+- The potential for collaboration through formation of Cord Blood Industry Associations, which have been formed within the U.S. and Brazil

-- A trend toward diversification within the industry, with cord blood banks effectively becoming stem cell banks through the storage of cord blood, cord tissue, and in some cases, placental tissue, amniotic fluid, and more
+- A trend toward diversification within the industry, with cord blood banks storing cord blood, cord tissue, and in some cases, placental tissue, amniotic fluid, menstrual blood, dental pulp stem cells, and more

 Global Trends the Affect Cord Blood Banking Industry

 The cord blood market is global in nature, and understanding dynamics limited to your region is not sufficient for making strategic, informed, and profitable decisions.
 With approximately 450 cord blood banks competing worldwide, maturation of the global cord blood market means that each bank is now fighting harder for market share.

 In 2008, a Taiwanese company, HealthBanks Biotech Company Ltd. became the first company to offer cord tissue storage, but it was not until July 2010 that the first private U.S. cord blood bank began offering the service (Cord Blood Registry).
 Since then, the trend of cord tissue storage has had a significant impact on the cord blood banking industry, with more than 50% of U.S. cord blood banks now offering the service.